Dashboard blog banner

 3. Now your database should be visible in the data panel.
 Note that your database appears in alphabetical order in GRID except for the first column, so it might look a bit different than it does on your Notion page.

-To create a chart directly from your Notion database, you can use our Chart Builder.
-You’ll be given the option to use the chart builder when you connect your Notion database.
-You can also access it from the plus menu when adding one of the four supported chart types: Column, Bar, Area or Line.
+• To quickly create & format a visualization directly from your Notion database, use Chart Builder.
+You’ll be offered the option to use the chart builder when you connect your Notion database.
 Once activated, the chart builder will be visible in the bottom right corner of the data panel.

 Creating a dynamic sales dashboard